Please Join Us for

 February 9, 2017

 Please RSVP: Click here or call 760/274-2116

 The Grauer School welcomes the community to learn about renowned independent education at our Discover Grauer Days events in November 2016 and January 2017.
 Discover Grauer Days are an opportunity for families to visit The Grauer School while school is in session.
 Through small group tours of the campus and classrooms, families can experience a “day in the life” of a Grauer student.
-Tours will run from 9:00 am to 10:15 am on the following days: November 30, 2016; January 5, 2017; January 11, 2017; and January 18, 2017.
+Tours will run from 9:00 am to 10:15 am on the following days: January 18, 2017 and February 2, 2017.
 Click here or call 760/274-2116 to RSVP for the Open House event.

 For over 25 years, The Grauer School has balanced humanitarian, relationship-based education with college preparatory rigor.
 The school is recognized as a global leader in the small schools movement.
 As a small school by design, with approximately 150 students in grades 7-12 and a 7:1 student to teacher ratio, The Grauer School emphasizes Socratic teaching and authentic mentoring relationships.
 The school promotes deep student engagement through small class sizes with greater writing and speaking opportunities, student reflection, and exciting educational philosophies.
 Dr. Grauer notes, “It’s all about access to leadership.
 Our clear goal is to provide a structure that promotes integrative learning, real respect in class and around campus, student voice, age mixing and mentoring, self-reflection, and creativity among our students.
 These are what we refer to as our ‘non-negotiables’.
 Grauer’s teachers manifest these ideals daily, providing the inspiration for our students to create and grow, as well as a safe space for them to strive and share.
 Our students graduate knowing they can change the world with confidence and conviction.”